Maaja Wentz Author Biography

 A: Zombie fans started calling this a zombie novel.
 It’s true, there is an outbreak of uncontrollable eating in Feeding Frenzy, but no brains were harmed in the making of this story.

-Comparable Titles: It’s an urban fantasy mashup of Buffy the Vampire Slayer and Stephanie Meyer’s The Host, with a pinch of Linsey Hall, and Christopher Moore.
+It’s an urban fantasy mashup of Buffy the Vampire Slayer and Stephanie Meyer’s The Host, with a pinch of Linsey Hall, and sprig of Christopher Moore.

 Maaja Wentz is an award-winning writer from Toronto, Canada.
 She writes chilling thrillers about dark family secrets, and quirky speculative fiction.
 A teacher-librarian, she loves to share her love of fiction by writing and speaking.
 Maaja participates in panel discussions, readings, and book-oriented Science Fiction and Fantasy conventions.
 Maaja also hosts Writer’s Circle of Durham Region’s reading series, Words of the Season.

 Awards & Published Works by Maaja Wentz

 - “Inside of a Dog,” is upcoming in Ellery Queen Mystery Magazine.

 - On Wattpad, Feeding Frenzy was chosen as a “Featured Story,” by Wattpad staff and went on to win a Watty Award.
 The revised edition of Feeding Frenzy will be published in 2018.

 - “You,” won a short story prize in the national Norma Epstein Foundation competition for Creative Writing, University of Toronto

 - “When Johnny Mars Turns Five,” was a finalist in the Science Fiction Poetry Association contest.
 It appears in Grievous Angel.